mozilla/srihash.org/README.md

 ## Install

-You'll need node 0.10.x or higher and npm to run the server.
+You'll need node.js 8.x and npm to run the server.

 Clone the git repository and install dependencies: